luciopaiva/advent-of-code-2021/README.md

 ## Run

-Open two terminals.
-In the first one run:

-    nvm use
+For each challenge being developed, run:

-    npm run build
+    npm start <day>

-This will start Webpack in watch mode, rebuilding your scripts as you work on them.
+For example, `npm start 03a`.
+This will start Webpack in watch mode, rebuilding the script on every change and running it again right after.

-In the second terminal;

-    nvm use
-    npm start <script>

-This will run your script, also in watch mode, re-running it every time the source changes.
-The parameter `<script>` needs to be changed with the name of the script to run.
-For example:

-    npm start 02b
+If you want to run the challenge independently, make sure `npm start <day>` is still running (so that the compiler kicks in) and run:

-This npm script will look for `dist/02b.js` and run it.
+    npm run latest

+Which will run the latest build once and stop.

 ## Debug

-On WebStorm, run the intended script in the `dist` folder, but add your breakpoints to the TypeScript file in the `src` folder.
+In WebStorm, run the intended script in the `dist` folder, but add your breakpoints to the TypeScript file in the `src` folder.
 It should work just fine.